-The year 2021 marks the 11th anniversary of Career Angels, one of the first career advisory companies.
+The year 2022 marks the 12th anniversary of Career Angels, one of the first career advisory companies.
 We have clients from all over the world.
-Since 2014 we have been giving lectures in top Business Schools across Europe.
-Our biggest recognition in 2021 was being invited to design and run the postgraduate studies “Career Advisory” for @Kozminski University with great lecturers and practitioners as guest speakers.
+Since 2014, we have been giving lectures in top Business Schools across Europe.
+Our biggest recognition in 2022 was the completion of the first edition of “our” postgraduate studies “Career Advisory” for Kozminski University, as well as continuing them with great lecturers and practitioners as guest speakers.

-We are very proud of this project because we have assembled a very varied, interesting and mature group.
-The average work experience is 18 years – starting from 9, through 27, up to 30 years of experience.
-75% of them work in broadly-defined hard and soft HR in positions and / or roles such as coach, trainer, recruiter, HR Manager, HR BP and HR Director.
-The rest work in IT, project management and operations.
+We are very proud of this project because for the second edition we have assembled a very varied, interesting, and mature group.
+The average work experience is 13 years – starting from 3, through 16, up to 22 years of experience.
+85% of them work in broadly-defined hard and soft HR in positions and/or roles such as coach, HR Manager, HR BP, HR Psychologist, and recruitment coordinator.
+The rest work in teaching and shaping the customer experience.

 Why Career Advisory postgraduate studies?